ngrok/ngrok-operator/docs/user-guide/custom-domain.md

       hostname:  12jkh25.cname.ngrok.io
 ```

 From here you can create the DNS record and everything should work as expected.
-To automate this fully though, see the example on integrating with external-dns here TODO: Add hash link.
+To automate this fully though, see the example on integrating with external-dns here TODO: Add link to example when created.

 ## Externally managed